Uniswap/docs/docs/contracts/uniswapx/01-overview.md

 Swappers generate signed orders which specify the outputs of their swap, and fillers compete to satisfy these orders using their own filling strategies.

 # Trading on UniswapX
-To trade using UniswapX, swappers create orders that specify parameters for an auction, as well as the maximum and minimum outputs they are willing to receive during a trade over a certain time period.
-Different chains implement different auction mechanisms optimized for their specific characteristics.
+To trade using UniswapX, swappers create orders that define their auction parameters and price tolerance.
+Each supported chain uses different auction mechanisms optimized for its specific characteristics.

-The graphic below illustrates how one version of an auction, called a Dutch Auction, works in UniswapX.
-The swapper's order specifies a maximum output amount, which decays down to a minimum output amount over a specified amount of time.
+For example, the graphic below illustrates a Dutch Auction, one type of auction used in UniswapX.
+In this auction, the order starts at a maximum price and decays down to a minimum price over time.
+Note that orders technically specify output amounts, but the documentation will sometimes use 'price' interchangeably for simplicity.

  <img src={require('./images/UniswapX_graph.png').default} alt="UniswapX" width="100%%" />